 Three other harvest augmentation programs propagate non-listed early summer-run steelhead (ESS) derived from Columbia River, Skamania stock.
 The EWS and ESS stocks reared and released as smolts through the eight programs are considered more than moderately diverged from any natural-origin steelhead stocks in the region and were therefore excluded from the Puget Sound Steelhead DPS.
-Gene flow from naturally spawning fish produced by the eight hatchery programs may pose genetic risks to natural-origin steelhead (NMFS 2016e).
+Gene flow from naturally spawning fish produced by the eight hatchery programs may pose genetic risks to natural-origin steelhead (NMFS 2016g).

 As described in Section 2.2.1.2, NWFSC (2015) hatchery steelhead releases in Puget Sound have declined in most areas.
-Between 2007 and 2014 Puget Sound steelhead hatchery releases totaled about 2,468,000 annually (NMFS 2014a).
-These reductions were largely due to the need to reduce risks to natural Puget Sound steelhead after the 2007 listing and subsequent risk analyses (NMFS 2014a; Warheit 2014).
+Between 2007 and 2014 Puget Sound steelhead annual hatchery releases averaged about 2,500,000 annually (NMFS 2014a).
+Recent-year (post 2014) reductions from this average total have largely due to the need to reduce risks to natural Puget Sound steelhead after the 2007 listing and subsequent risk analyses (NMFS 2014a; Warheit 2014).
 Reductions were focused on unlisted steelhead programs.
-Currently hatchery programs propagating unlisted steelhead in Puget Sound account for approximately 57% of hatchery-origin steelhead smolt releases, which total 891,000 annually (this total includes 490,000 summer steelhead and 401,000 winter steelhead) in the Puget Sound DPS (Appendix A in NMFS (2016e)).
-When compared to total historic release levels analyzed for the EWS and ESS in the Puget Sound Hatcheries DEIS prepared in 2004 (Appendix A in NMFS (2004c)), which was prior to listing, this represents an overall reduction of 31%.
+Currently hatchery programs propagating unlisted steelhead in Puget Sound account for approximately 57% of hatchery-origin steelhead smolt releases, which total 891,000 annually (this total includes 490,000 summer steelhead and 401,000 winter steelhead) in the Puget Sound DPS (Appendix A in NMFS (2016g)).
+When compared to total historic release levels analyzed for the EWS and ESS in the Puget Sound Hatcheries draft environmental impact statement (DEIS) prepared in 2004 (Appendix A in NMFS (2004c)), which was prior to listing, this represents an overall reduction of 31%.
 The number of EWS releases in 2005 compared to proposed levels in 2018 alone represent a 77% reduction after listing.

-The ESS as well as other on-going programs, currently operated by the State of Washington, that have not undergone ESA consultation are reviewed in The Cumulative Effects Section 2.6 of the Opinion.
+The ESS as well as other on-going programs, currently operated by the State of Washington, that have not undergone ESA consultation are reviewed in The Cumulative Effects Section 2.6 of the

+Opinion.